 A Design Review is a process shared across industries that evaluates a design against its requirements to identify and resolve issues before starting the building process.

-A Designer is an individual or organization that is in the profession of providing design services for construction projects.
+A Designer is an individual or organisation that is in the profession of providing design services for construction projects.
 A designer performs the planning, conceptual designs, completed architectural designs, construction drawings, technical specifications and ensure projects conform to legal regulations.

 A Direct Cost is an expense that can be directly attributed to the construction of a project, such as labour, materials, equipment and expenditures represented in subcontracts.
-In Procore, the term direct cost is used less broadly and refers explicitly to a cost on a construction project that is NOT associated with a purchase order or subcontract, such as temporary trailer costs, supervision payroll paid by GC and so on.
+In Procore, the term direct cost is used less broadly and refers explicitly to a cost on a construction project that is NOT associated with a purchase order or subcontract, such as temporary trailer costs, supervision payroll paid by HC and so on.

 The term Division refers to the divisions of construction that are defined by the Construction Specifications Institute (CSI) MasterFormat.
 A division is a widely-used grouping standard that helps to organise construction specifications, cost codes and other documented information on a project.
 Examples of divisions include Division 01-General Requirements, Division 02-Site Construction, Division 03-Concrete and so on.